“Begin with the end in mind.”

 but a woman who fears the LORD will be greatly praised.” -Proverbs 31:30

 Because of this shift in mindset and Christ-centered focus, I actually don’t get the cat calls and undesirable pick up lines.
-I don’t get hit on or asked out.
-Most men either don’t notice me or are intimidated by me.
+I don’t get hit on or asked out by jerks and players.
+Most common men either don’t notice me or are intimidated by me.
 I don’t really care either way, because I am hidden in Christ and focused on that relationship.
-So maybe I don’t notice them.
+So maybe more accurately, I don’t notice them.
 Regardless, I am content to keep my eyes on Jesus until He brings my Boaz into my life.
 I am open to love in God’s perfect timing.
 Until then, I am diligently preparing by cultivating my Ruth-like character.
 I’m working in the “fields” by focusing on the calling God has placed on my heart and learning to submit to the Holy Spirit in humble obedience.

 “Promise me, O women of Jerusalem,

 not to awaken love until the time is right.” -Song of Solomon 2:7

 It’s not easy to be patient and wait for God’s timing.
 But I know full well that the Lord often delivers in a way that is far more glorious than I ever imagined.
 I know He has a husband chosen for me who will be an even better blessing than I imagine now.
 He will love me and challenge me.
 He will lead my family well.
 And he will be humanly imperfect.
 We will sharpen and grow each other in faith and character.
 We will draw each other closer to God and each other as we embark on the sanctifying journey of marriage.